Brown-University-Library/queue_checker/README.md

 This code checks:
 - that expected queues exist
 - that expected workers are running.
-- additionally, there is an experimental feature to check the number of jobs in the failed-queue.
+- (experimental) that the number of jobs in the failed-queue is as expected.

 If a queue-check or worker-check or failed-queue-count-check fails, an email is sent.